harrellbm/Quartz-Garden/content/I Heard Them Singing.md

 This participation in worship takes on two main aspects throughout the pages of Scripture.
 One is remembrance and connection to story; the second is the creative worship response.
 Connection to story is important because we come into God’s story.
 He has defined and laid out the course of the salvation narrative.
 Therefore, we should not be trying to fit Him into our lives, but humbly entering His.
 His story started long before our birth and encompasses many more lives than our own.
 Being connected to God’s story is to be connected with His community: the Church.
 We read words that are not our words, but become ours.
 We sing songs that are not our songs, but become ours.
 We do and say and think and act in ways that are not ours, but become ours as we are connected to the heritage of our faith.
 Communal worship is a space to encounter, learn, connect, and participate in this grand old story.

 The creative worship response is a related yet distinct way the body of Christ participates in worship.
 Whenever God’s people have encountered Him the natural response has always been creative.
 After crossing through the Red Sea the Israelites sang a new song.
 After Mary encountered the angel and the wonders of the Christmas story she sang a new song.
-The giving of the covenant on mount Sinai was followed by the outpouring of God given creative power to build and decorate [[The Tabernacle]] and its instruments.
+The giving of the covenant on mount Sinai was followed by the outpouring of God given creative power to build and decorate [[the tabernacle]] and its instruments.
 Encountering God is an occasion to bring forth the creative expression of praise and wonder.
 Not only this, but times of darkness and despair are also times for creative response in lament.
 God’s people have always responded to God creatively, whether He feels close or far, this creative impulse should by no means be neglect.

 ## Engaging Worship from Our Place in the Story